varabyte/kobweb/README.md

 ---

-**Kobweb is still only publishing pre-release versions, but it's been usable for a while now, and it is getting close to stabilization**.
+While Kobweb is still pre-1.0, it has been usable for a while now.
+It provides escape hatches to lower level APIs, so you can accomplish anything even if Kobweb doesn't support it yet.
 Please consider starring the project to indicate interest, so we know we're creating something the community wants.
 [How ready is it?▼](#can-we-kobweb-yet)

 Our goal is to provide: